 Now Reading

-Netflix’s ‘Supacell’ is a Shining Example of Intentional Representation in Media
+Netflix’s ‘Supacell’ Is a Shining Example of Intentional Representation in Media

-Netflix’s ‘Supacell’ is a Shining Example of Intentional Representation in Media
+Netflix’s ‘Supacell’ Is a Shining Example of Intentional Representation in Media

 Characters from Netflix Show Supacell

-Supacell follows 5 characters based in South London who come into supernatural powers and quickly realize they are being hunted by an organization that wants to exploit them.
-As a result, they must find each other and harness their collective power to stand a chance at protecting themselves.
-The creator of the show Rapman (Andrew Onwubolu) revealed in press interviews that this show has been 5 years in the making.
-He was particularly curious about a disease that predominately impacts Black people considering the lack of awareness within the community.
-He was also very intentional about representing South London culture in a creative way that would bring pride to its locals.
+The creator of the show, Rapman (Andrew Onwubolu), revealed in press interviews that this show has been 5 years in the making.
+He was particularly curious about a disease that predominantly impacts Black people, considering the lack of awareness within the community.
+He was also very intentional about representing South London in a creative way that would bring pride to its locals.

 @netflix